-- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses the north and central areas of Potomac Yard (Landbay F) as well as Landbays G, H and the multi-family portion of Landbay I. Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate.
+- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses the north and central areas of Potomac Yard (Landbay F, as well as Landbays G and H; and, the multi-family portion of Landbay I).
+Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate.

 - The "Tier II Special Services District" encompasses all of Landbay I not in the Tier I District and all of Landbay J. In general, the Tier II District comprised the southern part of Potomac Yard not including the development sites south of the Monroe Avenue Bridge and excluding Potomac Greens.
 While special district taxation of residential properties in Tier II was slated to begin following the opening of the Potomac Year Metrorail station, City Council voted unanimously on December 15, 2018 to eliminate the planned Tier II special tax district.
 The Tier II special tax district is no longer in effect.
 See the City's news release for more details.

 The City charges an annual fee for the collection and disposal of solid waste, ashes, and yard debris to owners of required user properties.
 The Alexandria City Code defines a "required user property" as "[a]ny single family, two family or row dwelling, or any building or structure used solely for residential purposes and containing four or fewer dwelling units, that is located within the city, excluding condominium dwellings and dwelling units, and also excluding dwellings and dwelling units in any residential development wherein an owners' association is required by special use permit to provide solid waste and recyclable material collection service by private collector."
 This refuse collection fee is added to the property owner's or owners' real estate tax bills in biannual installments.

 For Fiscal Year 2020, which begins July 1, 2019, City Council set the refuse collection and disposal fee (refuse fee) at $411 for the year.
 This fee will be applied to second half 2019 and first half 2020 real estate tax bills.